-Macron issues warning on Ukraine conflict
+Macron issues warning on Ukraine

-France will continue “helping” Ukraine in the ongoing conflict with Russia, French President Emmanuel Macron said Thursday.
-Paris is seeking an end to the conflict, without it spiraling into a “third world war” or becoming directly involved in hostilities, he added.
+France will continue “helping” Ukraine in its ongoing conflict with Russia, French President Emmanuel Macron said Thursday.

+Paris is seeking an end to the fighting, without it spiraling into a “third world war” and does not want to become directly involved in hostilities, he added.

 France should nevertheless increase its military budget in the wake of the hostilities between Kiev and Moscow, Macron told French media.
 “The end of summer and autumn will be very harsh,” he warned, suggesting the fighting is set to intensify.